Seth Resler

 For the past fifteen years, I've been working as a digital marketing professional, aiding brands throughout the country in developing and executing effective digital strategies.
 During the pandemic, I became very interested in the emergence of new digital tools that enable people to connect and come together.

-I have always loved creating communities in the arts and entertainment world.
+I have always loved building communities for event attendees.
 Now, I want to show you how you can do the same.

 Let's Build a Community!